Documentation

 # Richer query with context

-spark query "Prisma migrate dev fails with shadow database permission error on PostgreSQL" \
+spark --pretty query "Prisma migrate dev fails with shadow database permission error on PostgreSQL" \

 --tag library:prisma:5 \